sushmarchandran/cloud-tsa/docs/demos.md

 ## 2. Using the Istio Analytics UI

 The scenarios below demonstrate analytics performed on traces to statistically aggregate and compare them.
-The sequence suggested here takes the viewer through the various capabilities of Istio Analytics, including aggregating traces showing normal behavior; aggregating traces while detecting timeouts, retries, and errors; and finally, comparing baseline and canary aggreagated traces.
+The sequence suggested here takes the viewer through the various capabilities of Istio Analytics, including aggregating traces showing normal behavior; aggregating traces while detecting timeouts, retries, and errors; and finally, comparing baseline and canary aggregated traces.

 ### Scenario 1: Traces showing normal behavior